Imagine-AI-Group/imagine-vision-plus-docs/docs/Morphological.md

 ### Dilation(BORDER REFLECT)

+Border pixels are mirrored across the image boundary and this creates a symmetrical reflection pattern at the image's edges.

 ![logo](<_media/AdvanceFunction/Morphological/Dilation/dilaton(border_reflect).png>)

 ### Dilation(BORDER CONSTANT)

+It pads the image's border with a constant value, "i," during dilation and border pixels are set to this constant, ensuring they don't affect dilation

 ![logo](<_media/AdvanceFunction/Morphological/Dilation/dilaton(border_constant).png>)

 ### Dilation(BORDER DEFAULT)

+Also the same as BORDER_REFLECT_101, often used as a default

 ![logo](<_media/AdvanceFunction/Morphological/Dilation/dilaton(border_default).png>)

 ### Dilation(BORDER ISOLATED)

+operates only within the specified region of interest and it doesn't consider or extend beyond this region

 ![logo](<_media/AdvanceFunction/Morphological/Dilation/dilaton(border_isolated).png>)

 ### Dilation(BORDER REFLECT)

+Border pixels are mirrored across the image boundary and this creates a symmetrical reflection pattern at the image's edges

 ![logo](<_media/AdvanceFunction/Morphological/Dilation/dilaton(border_reflect).png>)

 ### Dilation(BORDER REFLECT 101)

+Similar to BORDER_REFLECT but with a unique reflection pattern and maintains symmetry at the image's borders

 ![logo](<_media/AdvanceFunction/Morphological/Dilation/dilaton(border_reflect_101).png>)

 ### Dilation(BORDER REPLICATE)

+It extends the image's border by copying the nearest edge pixels and the border replicates the values from the closest edge pixels

 ![logo](<_media/AdvanceFunction/Morphological/Dilation/dilaton(border_replicate).png>)